RESEARCH STARTER

 The third of eight children, Madonna Louise Ciccone (she later added Veronica as a second middle name) grew up in the suburbs of Detroit with parents Silvio “Tony” Ciccone and Madonna Louise Fortin.
 Her father was an engineer in the Chrysler factory, and her mother died from breast cancer at age thirty in 1963, when Madonna was still a child.

-Madonna’s original ambition was to be a ballet dancer, which she pursued while attending Rochester Adams High School (where she was also a cheerleader and strong student).
+Madonna’s original ambition was to be a ballet dancer, which she pursued while attending Rochester Adams High School (where she was also a cheerleader and straight-A student).
 Though she continued her studies at the University of Michigan, she left following her sophomore year and moved to New York to pursue dance full time.
 She took a series of jobs—from working at a doughnut shop to posing as a nude model—while performing with various dance troupes.

 The Music

 Signing with Sire Records, a division of Warner Bros., gave Madonna the momentum to gain a national reputation.
 Her first two singles, “Everybody” and “Physical Attraction,” started moving up the dance charts late that year and into 1983 (to coincide with her self-titled debut).
 Her third track, “Holiday,” reached the Top 40, and its follow-up tracks, “Borderline” and “Lucky Star,” were in the Top 10 by 1984.
 Her next seventeen singles placed in the Top 10.
+By August 2024, Madonna garnered a total of fifty-eight chart hits, including thirty-eight Top 10s.
+She has made Top 10 hits in the 1980s, 1990s, 2000s, and 2010s.

 True Blue.
 In 1985, Madonna appeared in the film Desperately Seeking Susan, a performance that helped sales for her third record, True Blue.
 It was liked by fans and critics alike, and the slow but stormy “Live to Tell” went to number one, followed by “Papa Don’t Preach.” (“Papa Don’t Preach” had a music video that featured Madonna playing a character who is breaking the news of an out-of-wedlock pregnancy to her father.)
 Her next film, Shanghai Surprise (1986), in which she costarred with her husband Penn, was poorly received.
 Following that trend was her film Who’s That Girl?
 (1987), although she went on a massive tour to support the soundtrack (known primarily for the hit “Causing a Commotion”).
 When the tour stopped in Italy, Pope John Paul II advised fans to boycott her concert because of its sexually suggestive material and its negative references to religion.